jwarkentin/node-monkey/doc/server.md

   * `port<int>`: The port to listen on for Node Monkey client connections.
   * `silent<bool>`: When `true`, the start-up messages Node Monkey normally prints will be silenced.
   * `bufferSize<int>`: When there are no clients connected to receive messages Node Monkey buffers them until at least one client connects to receive them.
 This is the number of messages it will buffer before the oldest ones start to drop off.
+  * `attachOnStart<bool>`: Whether Node Monkey should automatically call `attachConsole()` for you when it initializes.
   * `disableLocalOutput<bool>`: When `true` and `attachConsole()` has been called all local console output will be silenced and logged output will only be visible in the browser console.
+Can be overridden on each individual call to `attachConsole()` (see [docs](nodemonkeyattachconsole)).

 * `client<object>`
   * `showCallerInfo<bool>`: When `true` all browser console output will show at least the file and line number where the call was made that logged the output.
   * `convertStyles<bool>`: Sometimes terminal output contains special codes that create colored output in the terminal.
-When true, this attempts to convert the output to the equivalent browser console styles.
+When true, this attempts to convert the terminal output styles to the equivalent browser console styles.

 * `ssh<object>`
   * `enabled<bool>`: When `true` the SSH app interface is enabled.
 This allows you to actually SSH in to your application to run custom commands for whatever purposes you may have.
 The `dataDir` option is required to enable this.